-Create a fun game for employees that will benefit the company.
+Create a fun game for employees that will benefit the insurance agency.
 For instance, promise a bonus to whoever can get the most customers to write reviews.

 8. Use the hand-shake method

-Although these tips may be easier said than done.
+Although these insurance agency marketing tips may be easier said than done.
 It’s not impossible.